kaylahamakawa/bookcorner/README.md

 ![lotf](IMG_4928.JPG)

-The basic premise of this story is how a group of boys who have landed on a deserted island from a plane crash learn to survive together.
-This novel is an allegorical story that we are reading in English where seemingly everything in the story is a symbol of some sort.
+The basic premise of this story is how a group of boys who have landed on a deserted island from a plane crash learn to survive on the island.
+This is such a fun book to analyze, since it is an allegorical story that is rich in symbols, and I have been heavily annotating it.
 (I will post a spoiler filled review later.)

 ![lotfcover](lotfcover.png)

+**The Picture of Dorian Gray**

 ![pictureofdoriangray](IMG_4937.JPG)

+I have just started this book, so I'm only a few pages in, but I'm so excited to get into it!
+So far, it's intriguing and is definitely one of the easier classics to read.

 ### More Info